jlesage/docker-baseimage-gui/README.md

 Properly select the baseimage tag to use.
 For a better control and prevent breaking your container, use a tag for an exact version of the baseimage (e.g. `alpine-3.6-v2.0.0`).
-Using the latest version of the baseimage (`alpine-3.6`) is not recommended, since automatically upgrading between major versions will probably break your container build/execution.
+Using the latest version of the baseimage (`alpine-3.6`) is not recommended, since automatic upgrades between major versions will probably break your container build/execution.

 ### Referencing Linux User/Group